Core Module Information

 Upon completion of this module you will be able to

-LO4: Develop relevant evidence-based and practice-based recommendations.
+LO4: Develop creative and/or original evidence-based and practice-based recommendations.

 Full Details of Teaching and Assessment